Skyrorax/Skyrorax/README.md

 ## I'm a Student, Developer, and Teacher!

-- 🔭 I’m currently working on small automation projects with Python 🐍!
+- 🔭 I’m currently working on automation projects with Python 🐍!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects